nick-kanakis/Design-Patterns/src/main/java/singleton/singleton.md

 refactor the code to avoid multiple thread accessing the instantiation part.
 There are 3 ways to do it:

-1. Make getInstance() method static.
+1. Make getInstance() method synchronized.
 Easy but this will cause performance issues even when the instance has been instantiated.
 2. Do not use lazy instantiation.
 Instantiate the object in a static initializer
 eg: